Restriction of the metaplectic representation over a $p$-adic field to an anisotropic torus

 At this stage, we compute the momentum map and obtain formula \eqref{eq12}, which is an analogue of formula \eqref{eqI1} in the real case.
 In paragraph \ref{3.6}, we prove the equivalence of conditions (ii), (iii) and (iv).

-In paragraph \ref{3.7} and \ref{3.8}, we prove the equivalence of conditions (i) and (ii) : see proposition \ref{pr3.4}, corollary \ref{co3.1} and theorem \ref{theo3.2}.
+In paragraph \ref{3.7} and \ref{3.8}, we prove the equivalence of conditions (i) and (ii) : see Proposition \ref{pr3.4}, Corollary \ref{co3.1} and Theorem \ref{theo3.2}.
 For doing that, we need to know the restriction of the Weil representation to maximal irreducible tori.
 Theorem \ref{theo2.1} asserts that the restriction of the Weil representation to a maximal irreducible torus is multiplicity free and describes the characters which appear therein.
-This is an easy consequence of the work of Yang \cite{yang-1998} which concerns the case of $SL(2,k)$.
+This is an easy consequence of the work of Yang \cite{yang-1998} which concerns the case of $SL_{2}(k)$.

-Once known the conditions for a subtorus of $Sp(W)$ to be admissible, one question arises naturally : given a maximal irreducible torus $T$ in $Sp(W)$, does there exist a proper subtorus $S\subset T$ which still is admissible ?
-If $T\subset Sp(W)$ is a maximal irreducible torus, there exists field extensions $k\subset k'\subset k''$, with $k''$ of degree $2$ over $k'$ and $k'$ of degree $\frac{1}{2}\dim W$ over $k$ and a $k$-linear isomorphism from $k''$ over $W$ such that $T$ is the subgroup of $k''^{\times}$ of elements of norm $1$ over $k'$ (acting by multiplication on $k''$).
+Once known the conditions for an anisotropic torus of $Sp(W)$ to be admissible, one question arises naturally : given a maximal irreducible torus $T$ in $Sp(W)$, does there exist a proper subtorus $S\subset T$ which still is admissible ?

+If $T\subset Sp(W)$ is a maximal irreducible torus, there exists field extensions $k\subset k'\subset k''$, with \begin{itemize} \item $k''$ of degree $2$ over $k'$ \item $k'$ of degree $\frac{1}{2}\dim W$ over $k$ \end{itemize} and a $k$-linear isomorphism from $k''$ over $W$ such that $T$ is the subgroup of $k''^{\times}$ of elements of norm $1$ over $k'$ (acting by multiplication on $k''$).